PauloCanaveira/project/README.md

 Class methods were created to guarantee that only certain values are allowed for each attribute.
 The following attributes were created: my_cow = (species:str = "cattle", breed:str = "cruzado", sex:str = "female", objective:str = "beef", feeding_situation:str = "extensive")
 - species: describes the species of the animal.
-Only allows the value "cattle"
+Only allows the value "cattle" [^2]
 - breed: describes the breed of the animal.
 Allows one value from the list ["aberdeen-angus", "alentejana", "arouquesa","barrosa", "brava de lide", "cachena", "charolesa", "cruzado", "limousine", "maronesa", "mertolenga", "minhota", "mirandesa", "preta"].
 Default value is "cruzado", the most common breed in Portugal
 - sex: describes the sex of the animal.
 Allows one value from the list ["male", "female].
 Default value is "female", the most common sex in Portuguese herds.
 - objective: describes the production  objective of the animal (meat or milk production).
 For milk production defines 3 levels of production.
 Allows one value from the list ["beef", "milk-low", "milk-medium", "milk-high"].
 Default value is "beef", the most objective in Portuguese herds.
 - feeding_situation: describes the amount of "effort" an animal has to endure to feed itself (animal can be stalled, or grazing in good or bad pastures).
 Allows one value from the list ["super-intensive", "intensive", "semi-intensive", "extensive", "super-extensive"].
 Default value is "extensive", the most feeding situation in Portuguese herds.

+[^2] The IPCC also provides equations and methods for other species, namely sheep and goats.
+For now this code only allows the estimation of emissions from cattle

 > [!NOTE]
 > Failure to "define" my_cow using these parameters will raise a ValueError.